httpd.service - Man Page

 Process policies and restrictions

 The httpd.service unit enables a variety of sandboxing options.
-Many of these prevent the service from changing the system configuration - such as ProtectClock and ProtectKernelModules.
+Many of these prevent the service from changing the system configuration or attributes of the kernel - such as ProtectClock and ProtectKernelModules.
 See systemd.exec(5) and systemd.service(5) for more information on these options.
 Particular notice should be taken of the following:

 • PrivateTmp is enabled by default.
 The /tmp and /var/tmp directories available within the httpd process (and CGI scripts, etc) are not shared by other processes.